Iriana

-Iriana (born 1 October 1963), also called Iriana Joko Widodo, is the former First Lady of Indonesia from 2014 to 2024.
+Iriana (born 1 October 1963), is the former First Lady of Indonesia from 2014 to 2024.
 She is the wife of the former president, Joko Widodo and mother of the incumbent vice president, Gibran Rakabuming Raka.

 Early career

 Iriana graduated from State High School No. 3, Solo in 1983.
 She then studied at Muhammadiyah University of Surakarta for six semesters, but left without a degree to marry Joko Widodo.

 While her husband served as governor of Jakarta, Iriana was appointed as leader of the Family Welfare Education organisation (Pembinaan Kesejahteraan Keluarga or PKK), a national women's movement in Indonesia.
 She also served as leader of the PKK in Surakarta from 2005 to 2012 when her husband was mayor of Surakarta.

 Family

 Iriana married Joko Widodo in Solo, Central Java, on 22 December 1986.
-They have two sons: Gibran Rakabuming (born 1 October 1987) and Kaesang Pangarep (born 25 December 1994) and one daughter named Kahiyang Ayu (born 20 April 1992).
+They have two sons: Gibran Rakabuming (born 1 October 1987) and Kaesang Pangarep (born 25 December 1994) and one daughter named Kahiyang Ayu (born 20 April 1991).